Structures and Buildings Allowance (SBA) for Capital Allowances

 It was announced in the Budget 2018 that the government was introducing a new Structures and Buildings Allowance (“SBA”) for costs incurred in relation to the construction, conversion, and/or renovation of non-residential structures and buildings.

 Effective from 29 October 2018, the SBA is available on the construction, conversion, and/or renovation costs relating to non-residential structures located in the UK or overseas.
+Please note that the SBA is only available for projects where the contract was entered into on or after 29 October 2018.

 The SBA is given at an annual rate of 2% on a straight-line basis for a fixed 50-year period from the date the structure comes into use.
 Interestingly, there will not be a system of balancing charges or allowances on a subsequent disposal of the asset, and the relief will run regardless of ownership changes.